 While the qgis-users mailing list is useful for general 'how do I do xyz in QGIS' type questions, you may wish to notify us about bugs in QGIS.
-You can submit bug reports using the QGIS bug tracker.
-When reporting a bug, either login to SourceForge or, if you don't have a SourceForge id, provide an email address where we can request additional information.
-Feature requests can be submitted using the feature tracker.
+You can submit bug reports using the QGIS bug tracker at http://svn.qgis.org/trac.
+When creating a new ticket for a bug, please provide an email address where we can request additional information.

 Please bear in mind that your bug may not always enjoy the priority you might hope for (depending on its severity).
-Some bugs may require may require significant developer effort to remedy and the manpower is not always available for this.
+Some bugs may require significant developer effort to remedy and the manpower is not always available for this.